跳到主要內容區塊

 一週海流概述圖

-Over the next few days, after the Kuroshio Current passes near the coast of Fukushima, Japan, it will continue to move northeastward and split into two branches, entering the waters east of Honshu, Japan, at 30.4°N and 35.8°N respectively.
-The maximum current speed in this area is approximately 1.6 m/s, and the current flows generally eastward, joining the extended Kuroshio Current, where the maximum current speed is approximately 1.7 m/s.
-The current then flows southeast and merges into the North Pacific Current.
+Over the next few days, after the Kuroshio Current passes near the coast of Fukushima, Japan, it will continue to move northeastward and split into two branches, entering the waters east of Honshu, Japan, at 35.3°N and 38.3°N respectively.
+The maximum current speed in this area is approximately 1.2 m/s, and the current flows roughly northeastward, joining the extended Kuroshio Current, where the maximum current speed is approximately 1.8 m/s.
+This current then flows southeast and merges into the North Pacific Current.
 Along the Fukushima coast, it will move slowly northward, largely influenced by the north-south tidal movement and the Kuroshio Current.

 一週擴散概述圖

-Under continuous discharge conditions, the recently discharged tritium-containing wastewater is mainly affected by the north-south tidal currents along the Fukushima coast, slowly spreading northward.
-The maximum concentration reaches 1 x 10⁻³ Bq/L at a radius of 50 km from the discharge point.
-Overall, based on a concentration threshold of 10⁻⁷ Bq/L, the affected area covers approximately 4942 km east of the discharge point and approximately 3301 km north-south.
+With emissions ceased, the recently discharged tritium-containing wastewater is primarily affected by the north-south tidal currents along the Fukushima coast, slowly spreading northward.
+The maximum concentration at a radius of 50 km from the discharge point reaches 5 x 10⁻⁴ Bq/L. Overall, based on the 10⁻⁷ Bq/L concentration threshold, the affected area covers approximately 5277 km east of the discharge point and approximately 3273 km north-south.

 焦點圖